mithi/mpc/README.md

   **In my code, I have restricted the range to only be between -0.5 and 1** as ideally we shouldn't be suddenly pressing the brakes all of a sudden since we are able to plan ahead.

 # KINEMATIC MODEL
-So based on Physics, here is a simplified version of how the world (with our vehicle in it) works.
+So based on *physics*, here is a simplified version of how the world (with our vehicle in it) works.
 How the state variables change based elapse time `dt` and our actuations `delta` and `a`.
 We call it our *kinematic* model.
 ```
 px` = px + v * cos(psi) * dt